Deepakmukka1/Todo-CLI/README.md

 ### 6. Generate a report

-Use the `report` command to see the latest tally of pending and completed todos.
+Use the `report` command to see the list of pending and completed todos.

 ```
 $ todo report